Pontederia crassipes: Description

 Water hyacinth is a free-floating perennial aquatic plant (or hydrophyte) native to tropical and subtropical South America.
 With broad, thick, glossy, ovate leaves, water hyacinth may rise above the surface of the water as much as 1 m in height.
 The leaves are 10–20 cm across on a stem, which is floating by means of buoyant bulb-like nodules at its base above the water surface.
 They have long, spongy, bulbous stalks.
 The feathery, freely hanging roots are purple-black.
 An erect stalk supports a single spike of 8–15 conspicuously attractive flowers, mostly lavender to pink in colour with six petals.
 When not in bloom, water hyacinth may be mistaken for frogbit (Limnobium spongia) or Amazon frogbit (Limnobium laevigatum).

 One of the fastest-growing plants known, water hyacinth reproduces primarily by way of runners or stolons, which eventually form daughter plants.
 Each plant additionally can produce thousands of seeds each year, and these seeds can remain viable for more than 28 years.
 Common water hyacinths are vigorous growers, and mats can double in size in one to two weeks.
 In terms of plant count rather than size, they are said to multiply by more than a hundredfold in number in a matter of 23 days.

-In their native range, the flowers are pollinated by long-tongued bees, and the plants can reproduce both sexually and clonally.
+In their native range, the flowers are pollinated by long-tongued bees.
+These plants can reproduce both sexually and clonally.
 The invasiveness of the hyacinth is related to its ability to clone itself, and large patches are likely to all be part of the same genetic form.

 Water hyacinth has three flower morphs and is termed "tristylous".
 The flower morphs are named for the length of their pistils: long (L), medium (M), and short (S).
 Tristylous populations are, however, limited to the native lowland South American range of water hyacinth; in the introduced range, the M-morph prevails, with the L-morph occurring occasionally and the S-morph absent altogether.
 This geographical distribution of the floral morphs indicates that founder events have played a prominent role in the species' worldwide spread.